Mehcanic/project-4-frontend/README.md

       app.register_blueprint(list_of_tasks_controllers.router, url_prefix="/api")
     ```

 7. After setting up the app, I proceeded to create the controllers for the application.
-I have created three controllers for the application: users, tasks and list of tasks.
-Below I included 2 examples for the controllers.
-When the app was setup properly, I was able to test the controllers using Postman.
+I have created three controllers for the application: users, tasks and a list of tasks.
+Below, I included 2 examples for the controllers.
+When the app was set up properly, I was able to test the controllers using Postman.
 Here is an example of what the controller for the user and task looks like:

     ```Python
     # controller for get all users